 How Does It Work?

-When you come for an appointment, your specialist back pain chiropractor will ask you to lie face-down on the special adjustment table.
+When you come for an appointment, your orthopedic specialists back pain chiropractor will ask you to lie face-down on the special adjustment table.
 The table has various moving parts which allow for both gentle manipulations of the spine, and movement of the head and waist.

 Cox Technique chiropractors are unique in the industry, in that no sharp “back cracking” or intense pressure is used.
 The practitioner will focus on one vertebra at a time, working through the normal range of motion for each section.
 They may also utilize trigger point massage and manual distraction manipulation.